France's government announces new measures to calm farmers' protests, as barricades squeeze Paris

 “We need to listen to the farmers, who are working and are worried about their future and their livelihood,” Attal said.

-Farmers have for days been protesting across France to put pressure on the government to respond to their demands for better remuneration for their produce, less red tape and protection against cheap imports.
+“The goal is clear: guaranteeing fair competition, especially so that regulations that are being applied to (French) farmers are also respected by foreign products,” he said.
+Protection against cheap imports is one of the protesters’ main demands.

-Protesting farmers camped out Tuesday at barricades around Paris to press their case that growing and rearing food has become too difficult and not sufficiently lucrative.
+Attal promised emergency aid to struggling wine prodcuers and quick payments of EU subsidies to others.
+He also said food retailers who don’t comply with a law meant to ensure a fair share of revenues for farmers will be fined, starting immediately.

-The farmers’ campaign for better pay, fewer constraints and lower costs has blown up into a major crisis for Attal in the first month of his new job.
-Protesters rejected pro-agriculture measures that Attal announced last week as insufficient.
-The government promised more responses would be forthcoming Tuesday.
+After several days of escalating protests, French farmers spent the night at barricades Monday to Tuesday, to press their case that growing and rearing food has become too difficult and not sufficiently lucrative.

 The government announced a deployment of 15,000 police officers, mostly in the Paris region, to stop any effort by the protesters to enter the capital.
-Officers and armored vehicles also were stationed at Paris’ hub for fresh food supplies, the Rungis market.
+Officers and armored vehicles also were stationed at the Parisian hub for fresh food supplies, the Rungis market.

-Farmers who slept on a highway near the Disneyland theme park east of Paris were skeptical that the government would do enough to assuage their concerns.
+Farmers who slept on a highway near the Disneyland theme park east of Paris were skeptical that the government would do enough to help.
 They grilled sausages, set up a television to watch the prime minister’s speech and hung an effigy of a dying farmer from a bridge.

 “We have been trying make an effort for local produce, for the environment, for 20 years.
 We are trying, we are trying … now we say stop,” he said.